uatec/hidef.github.io/_drafts/12-factor-with-dotnet-core.md

 Have seen the same code base being rebuilt for each environment to bake in different configuration.

+do not publish two projects or two services from the same code base

+(reference getting started in dotnet on mac) publish easily via nuget.

 ## II.
 Dependencies
 Explicitly declare and isolate dependencies

 project.json makes it clear. new csproj files?

+we get this very easily in dotnet core when references and dependencies are declared together

 ## III.
 Config
 Store config in the environment